 - Better InMail response rates: When your profile communicates authority and relevance, cold outreach feels less cold.

-- Warmer conversations: If you have been engaging with content in a prospect’s industry before reaching out, you already have shared context.
+- Warmer conversations: If you’ve been engaging with content in a prospect’s industry before reaching out, you already have shared context.

 - Stronger trust signals: Recommendations, rich experience sections, and thought leadership posts all reduce friction in the sales cycle.

-The SSI is LinkedIn’s way of telling you whether you are building a sales presence or just lurking.
-And for B2B sales teams, the difference compounds over time.
+The SSI is LinkedIn’s way of telling you whether you’re building a sales presence or just lurking.
+For B2B sales teams, the difference compounds over time.

 Breaking Down Each SSI Pillar: How to Improve Your Score